Pseuduvaria obliqua: Description

-It is a tree reaching 20 meters in height.
+It is a tree reaching 20 m in height.
 The young, light to dark brown branches are very densely hairy and have sparse lenticels.
-Its elliptical to oval, papery leaves are 13-25 by 5-8 centimeters.
+Its elliptical to oval, papery leaves are 13-25 cm by 5-8 cm.
 The bases of the leaves are slightly uneven and pointed to broadly heart-shaped.
-The leaves have tapering tips, with the tapering portion 12-25 millimeters long.
+The leaves have tapering tips, with the tapering portion 12-25 mm long.
 The leaves are hairless on their upper surfaces and sparsely hairy on their lower surfaces.
-The leaves have 14-18 pairs of secondary veins emanating from their midribs.
-Its very densely hairy petioles are 6-15 by 1.5-2.5 millimeters with a broad groove on their upper side.
+The leaves have 14–18 pairs of secondary veins emanating from their midribs.
+Its very densely hairy petioles are 6–15 by 1.5–2.5 millimeters with a broad groove on their upper side.
 Its Inflorescences occur in clusters of 2–4 on branches, and are organized on indistinct peduncles.
 Each inflorescence has a single flower.
-Each flower is on a densely hairy pedicel that is 9-16 by 0.4-0.8 millimeters.
+Each flower is on a densely hairy pedicel that is 9–16 by 0.4–0.8 millimeters.
 The pedicels are organized on a rachis up to 5 millimeters long that have up to 4 bracts.
-The pedicels have a medial, very densely hairy bract that is 0.7-1 millimeters long.
+The pedicels have a medial, very densely hairy bract that is 0.7–1 millimeters long.
 Its flowers are unisexual.
-Its flowers have 3 free, oval sepals, that are 1-1.5 by 1-1.5 millimeters.
+Its flowers have 3 free, oval sepals, that are 1–1.5 by 1–1.5 millimeters.
 The sepals are hairless on their upper surface, densely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The cream-colored to light brown, oval, outer petals are 1.5-2.5 by 1.5-2 millimeters with hairless upper and densely hairy lower surfaces.
-The cream-colored to light brown, triangular inner petals have a 2.5-5.5 millimeter long claw at their base and a 4.5-8 by 2.5-4 millimeter blade.
+The cream-colored to light brown, oval, outer petals are 1.5–2.5 by 1.5–2 millimeters with hairless upper and densely hairy lower surfaces.
+The cream-colored to light brown, triangular inner petals have a 2.5–5.5 millimeter long claw at their base and a 4.5–8 by 2.5–4 millimeter blade.
 The inner petals have slightly heart-shaped bases and pointed tips.
 The inner petals are very densely hairy on their upper and lower surfaces.
 The inner petals sometimes have a solitary, rod shaped, smooth, raised gland on their upper surface.
-The male flowers have 27-37 stamens that are 1-1.5 by 2-2.5 millimeters.
-The female flowers have 9-11 carpels that are 1.4-1.7 by 0.6-1 millimeters.
-Each carpel has 1-2 ovules arranged in a row.
-The fruit occur in clusters of 3-6 that are organized on indistinct peduncles.
-The fruit are attached by slightly hairy pedicles that are 19-21 by 1.5 millimeters.
-The green, mature globe-shaped fruit are 9-13 by 9-12 millimeters.
+The male flowers have 27–37 stamens that are 1–1.5 by 2–2.5 millimeters.
+The female flowers have 9–11 carpels that are 1.4–1.7 by 0.6–1 millimeters.
+Each carpel has 1–2 ovules arranged in a row.
+The fruit occur in clusters of 3–6 that are organized on indistinct peduncles.
+The fruit are attached by slightly hairy pedicles that are 19–21 by 1.5 millimeters.
+The green, mature globe-shaped fruit are 9–13 by 9–12 millimeters.
 The fruit are wrinkly, and densely hairy.
-Each fruit has up to 2 spherical, wrinkly seeds that are 6.5-8 by 6.5-7 by 3.5-4 millimeters.
+Each fruit has up to 2 spherical, wrinkly seeds that are 6.5–8 by 6.5–7 by 3.5–4 millimeters.